 However, where this supplier differs is the way in which they use their money.
 All the money that they receive is put back into building solar and wind parks.
 Therefore, they also generate 25% of the green electricity that they supply.

-The company has 35 energy parks, some of which are completed, some are under construction. and some are in planning.
-In ten years it has increased its installed capacity from 50.3 MW in 2009 to 87.2 MW in 2018.
+The company has 35 energy parks, some of which are completed, and some are under construction. and some are in planning.
+In ten years, it has increased its installed capacity from 50.3 MW in 2009 to 87.2 MW in 2018.

-As the company has an eye for creating a sustainable environment, it also plans to become a zero carbon organisation by 2025.
+As the company has an eye for creating a sustainable environment, it also plans to become a zero-carbon organization by 2025.

 These companies are unlike traditional energy companies.
 They are all about working for the planet and community whilst providing energy solutions where they are most needed.
 As well as this, they also focus on creating energy from renewable sources.
 They are helping to solve two of the biggest problems we face - fuel poverty and greenhouse gases.
 Here’s to their continued success!

 |Consensus on consensus: a synthesis of consensus estimates on human-caused global warming.
 John Cook, Naomi Oreskes, et al. Published 13 April 2016 • © 2016 IOP Publishing Ltd. Environmental Research Letters, Volume 11, Number 4

 |Meeting the Clean Energy Demand: Nanostructure Architectures for Solar Energy Conversion.
 J. Phys.
 Chem.
 C200711172834-2860.
 Publication Date:February 1, 2007. https://doi.org/10.1021/jp066952u.
 Copyright © 2007 American Chemical Society